woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 #.
 Ensure your application server is using this new Java.
 Many application servers will pick up the system ``JAVA_HOME`` environment variable or require that their service definition be modified.

 #.
-If using OpenGeo Suite packages (or just using Tomcat) open :file:`/etc/default/tomcat7` in a text editor.
+If using Boundless Suite packages (or just using Tomcat) open :file:`/etc/default/tomcat7` in a text editor.

 #.
 Scroll down to the end of the file where the ``JAVA_HOME`` variable is set.
 Add the line: